evagabriela/WDI/curriculum/week-02/02-arrays-loops/README.md

 #### For Loop (10 mins)
 This kind of setup is so useful, and gets used so frequently, that most languages include a special kind of loop used for just this kind of behavior, called a `for` loop.

-For loops are very useful when we want to use a loop to do something with each item in an array.
+`for` loops are very useful when we want to use a loop to do something with each item in an array.
 Watch this short [video](https://generalassembly.wistia.com/medias/gguspr8ong) to find out what that would look like.

 Despite being one of the most basic ways to iterate through an array in JavaScript (and many other languages), the `for` loop is also one of the most versatile ones!